mghanii/golang-vs-csharp/README.md

 #### Go

 - Go does not support overloding of methods and operators.
+- Go does not support function/method argument default value.
 - Go supports methods defined on struct types.

 ```go